IepIweidieng/TJAPlayer3/tja.md

   * The direction and length in *t*-axis is determined by the delay duration.
   * Negative delays behavior as if an extra beat duration (can also be negative) were inserted, which causes the musical beat duration (*b<sub>a</sub>*) and visual beat duration (*b<sub>v</sub>*) to differ.
 In these conditions, the definition vector has the slope determined by the current BPM on the visual beat-time diagram.
 * Zero delay duration has no effects and is a point (zero vector) on the beat-time diagram.
-* In TaikoJiro 1 and 2, the destination beat and time of a delay with negative duration is not considered for calculating the played beat by time, so a positive delay cannot be canceled by negative delays, but can be canceled by measures with negative time duration.
-If a positive delay beat-time segment is the last-defined beat-time segment at a given time during gameplay, the first defined positive delay beat-time segment takes effect.
+* In TaikoJiro 1 and 2, a positive delay forces the played visual beat to freeze at the start of the last measure division before its `#DELAY` command (not right at `#DELAY`, except when `#DELAY` is placed at the beginning of the chart) plus offsets of earlier delays defined within the same measure division.
+If the played time is within multiple positive delay beat-time segment during gameplay, the first defined such segment takes effect.

 The visual beat duration behavior between positive and negative delay is not symmetrical, so the visual effects of positive delays and negative delays with total delay duration being zero do not cancel out.
 The behavior is as follows: